Garrana/MEAArc/README.md

 ### 5- Pilot deployment

 the below activities should be carried out in the pilot Deployment session
-   1- Azure Arc agent deployment into the selected 5+ Servers.
-Servers can be Virtual or Phyiscal machines from the supported OS list
+   1- Azure Arc agent deployment into the selected 5+ Servers which can be Virtual or Phyiscal machines from the supported OS list.
-   2- Verifying that the servers are projected to Azure portal
+   2- Verifying that the servers are projected to Azure portal.
-   3- Applying the specific agreed use cases in the pilot planning session
+   3- Applying the specific agreed use cases in the pilot planning session.
-   4- Demonstrating the use cases and projected servers to the customer
+   4- Demonstrating the use cases and projected servers to the customer.

+ you can use the Azure Arc jumpstart as guidance into deploying the agreed specific used cases https://github.com/microsoft/azure_arc it provides a walk through the process of setting up demos that show how to get started with Azure Arc.
+They are designed with a "zero to hero" approach in mind and with as much automation as possible.
+The goal is for you to have a working Azure Arc demo environment spun up in no time so you can focus on showing the core values of the solution.

 ### 6- Future Plans